Updated on: 11/7/2019

 It was reported that SDOT is concerned with the flow of the freight and the inspections can interfere with this.
 The Port of Seattle is competing with other west coast ports to move freight faster and cheaper.

-However, this competitive edge is causing trucks and drivers to be a huge threat to Washington State roadways.
+However, this competitive edge is causing trucks and drivers to be a huge threat to Washington State roadways, as trucking accidents commonly cause serious injuries or even death.

 The port commission does not have regulations that give safety a higher priority.